coffee2code/configure-smtp/readme.txt

 = I am already able to receive email sent by my site, so would I have any use or need for this plugin? =

-Most likely, no. Not unless you have a preference for having your mail sent out via a different SMTP server, such as GMail.
+Most likely, no. Not unless you have a preference for having your mail sent out via a different SMTP server, such as Gmail.

 = How do I find out my SMTP host, and/or if I need to use SMTPAuth and what my username and password for that are? =